 - 2 cloves garlic (thinly sliced)

-- 2 tbsp mint, very finely chopped (sub with 2 tsp dry mint)
+- 2 tablespoon mint, very finely chopped (sub with 2 teaspoon dry mint)

 - Salt and ground black pepper to taste